Government troops gain more ground in Aleppo, isolation ISIS stronghold of Dier-Hafer

 This will predetermine the fate of this strategic town – it will be liberated by government troops inevitably.

-Posted by Jim W. Dean, Managing Editor on March 6, 2017, With 1189 Reads Filed under Military.
+Posted by Jim W. Dean, Managing Editor on March 6, 2017, With 1200 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.